Cr1ssJ/Wazuh-Detection-Lab-MITRE-ATTACK-Adversary-Simulation/README.md

 3. Add Custom Wazuh Rules for MITRE Techniques (Optional) Wazuh comes with many built-in rules that detect common events (and even maps some to MITRE ATT&CK tactics).
 So in this case we won't be creating any custom rules.
 If you want to create custom rules you are free to do so.

-# Attack Simulation with Atomic Red Team (English)
+# Attack Simulation with Atomic Red Team
 With the logging and detection rules in place, we can simulate various attacks techniques on the Windows VM using Atomic Red Team.
 All test should be run on the Windows Endpoint (with Admin rights) and will not harm the system, but they do produce events that resemble real attacks.
 Remember to only run these in your lab VM (Not on actual production machines).

 1. Installing Atomic Red Team